cHoMpDiSs/JorJitsu/README.md

 set FLASK_APP=run.py
 export FLASK_ENV=development
 flask run
-NOTE: app will not work if you havent install all correct packages.
+NOTE: app will not work if you havent installed all correct packages.

 after "flask run" you can acess the front end from your web browser here "http://127.0.0.1:5000/"